alpguvenir/NearestPoints/README.md

 The user should be aware that if such a '.txt' file exists with the given name at the given path, the program will override the file.

 The program round the floating point values to the nearest 1st decimal place.
 Therefore, there are small differences from the output files under sample_in_out folder.
-The output files created by the program can be found under SampleOutput folder.
+The output files created by the program based on the sample input files provided can be found under SampleOutput folder.

 # Usage
 For using the NearestCoordinates, simply clone the project using 'git clone' command.
 Compile the project.